sap-tutorials/Tutorials/tutorials/s4sdk-continuous-delivery-toolkit-setup/s4sdk-ci-setup.md

 Save the configuration.

-That’s All.
+That's All.
 You are done.

 Congratulations!
 You have successfully setup your CI/CD infrastructure on Google Kubernetes Engine and started building the application from the `google-next` branch using SAP S/4HANA Cloud SDK Pipeline.